-Serving Breakfast, Lunch and Dinner a very popular and noisy character experience.
+Serving Breakfast, Lunch, and Dinner Chef Mickey’s is a very popular and noisy character experience.

 Cape May Cafe at the Beach Club Resort

-The usual characters are Donald, Goofy and Minnie dressed in their beach gear.
-Often a quieter venue which means more time with characters but usually there are only 3.
-We personally think a character meal should have at least 4 characters.
+The usual characters are Donald, Goofy, and Minnie, dressed in their beach gear.
+Often a quieter venue which means more time with characters, but usually there are only 3.
+We think a character meal should have at least four characters.

-Disney Dining Plan accepted but perhaps not the best value use of a credit.
+Disney Dining Plan accepted but perhaps not the best value use of a table service credit.

 Bon Voyage Adventure Breakfast at Trattoria al Forno